-This is a great time to explore Iceland.
-The currents of the sea create ideal conditions for a thriving underwater ecosystem which brings 23 species of whales to the waters including orcas, humpbacks, minke whales, and blue whales.
+Reykjavik weather in June is the ideal camping and hiking climate, with the majority of trails open, including the Laugavegur trek.
+During this time, the currents of the sea create ideal conditions for a thriving underwater ecosystem which brings 23 species of whales to the waters including orcas, humpbacks, minke whales, and blue whales.
 Around 60% of Atlantic Puffins live on the shores of the islands surrounding Iceland during the summer, and June is one of the earliest months to see them.

-Iceland Cruises in August: The Last Days of the Midnight Sun
+Iceland in August: The Last Days of the Midnight Sun

 Iceland temperature in August is often the warmest month.
 Temperatures average about 50-60 degrees Fahrenheit, the skies are still clear, and by the end of the month, dark nights begin again.
 It’s a shoulder season where the wildlife is active and weekend festivals take place in the cities and villages of the island.
 This is the time to see whales before they migrate south for the winter to places as far off as the Galapagos Islands, and look for puffins before they head out to sea.

 Iceland in September: Start of Northern Lights Season

 September in Iceland is considered the best of all worlds.
 The temperature is slightly lower than in the previous months but the crowds thin as the school year begins.
 Whales are often still spotted and clear nights make it the start of the Northern Lights season.